 God is faithful in all things, even the little storms.
 Nothing happens in our lives that he cannot restore, redeem, and use.
-Sometimes, I forget this truth and need reminding.
+I love how I can clearly see His hand even in my hard places.

-God used an emotional moment last week to get my attention.
+God used an emotional moment last fall to get my attention.

 The storms of life have been extremely present in 2016.
 Our family has dealt with many struggles: illnesses and medical issues, difficult relationships, family needs, friends’ illnesses, broken appliances, financial challenges that never seem to stop.